Never Struggle Planning Activities Again

 Easy to use activity booklets for your troop meeting.

 However, if you’re a troop leader, you might not know how to celebrate this holiday well with your girls.
 If you need some help, you’re in luck!
-I have some customizable ideas that you can use in your girl scouting.
+I have some customizable ideas that you can use in your Girl Scouting.

 The History of May Day

-1. May Day Baskets
+May Day Baskets

 May Day baskets are a classic tradition to celebrate May Day in a way that’s modern and full of joy!
 There is nothing better than opening your door on May 1st to see a cheerful little basket or cup of goodies on your porch!
-This is at the top of my list of great ideas for how to celebrate May Day, and it can really add to your troop’s girl scout experience.
+This is at the top of my list of great ideas for how to celebrate May Day, and it can really add to your troop’s Girl Scout experience.
 Building baskets and writing letters together is a wonderful way to encourage whoever you decide to gift the baskets to.

 There are so many ways you could translate this fun tradition to your Girl Scouts celebration.
 You can help your girls create baskets of treats and flowers for themselves or their families, gift them to other troop members, distribute the baskets in a neighborhood, or choose a specific cause or location like a nearby charity, faith partner, or retirement home with notes from your girls to show your Girl Scout pride.
 This is the perfect opportunity to make a positive impact on your community.

-1. Bringing In the May
+Bringing in the May

 A historic May Day tradition is a practice called “bringing in the May.”
 This is where you bring beautiful spring items inside to decorate your household.
 You and your troop can go on a fun, spring-themed hike where you collect wildflowers together and put them in something like a basket or bucket.
 Your girls will develop some new skills in the process!